 Here is another story: we stayed at the Rainbow Point campground in the National Forest near West Yellowstone.
 Now to get these sites you HAVE to book early!
 Again, it’s SO HARD to know what these sites really look like unless you’ve been there.
 Even tools like Google earth don’t do the best job of being able to tell which site is which.
 PLUS you can’t get a good “street” view angle to know if there is a HUGE rock or tree in or near the campsite.

-We’ve also had a similar issues with other campgrounds where there are bushes, trees, you name it in campsites.
+We’ve also had similar issues with other campgrounds where there are bushes, trees, you name it in campsites.
 Which for another RV of a different size or length, would probably not be an issue.
-But for our rig, in our application being able to choose the BEST site really helps the over all experience at a campground.
+But for our rig, in our application being able to choose the BEST site really helps the overall experience at a campground.

-We’ve recently been introduced www.campgroundviews.com and we are LOVING this tool for finding campsites.
+We’ve recently been introduced to campgroundviews.com and we are LOVING this tool for finding campsites.

 One more thing we REALLY like about campground views is it’s founded and owned by a fellow Full Time RVer.
 And hey, the RV Community is all about supporting one another, right?